 That show of courage to stop Mané earned Ederson a standing ovation as he was taken off, and he has been something of a fan-favourite ever since.

 SHOT-STOPPING AND TACTICS

-Ederson may have only made 11 saves in the league this season (only Burnley’s Tom Heaton has made fewer), but that is because City are only averaging 6.4 shots conceded per game.
+Ederson may have only made 13 saves in the league this season (only Burnley’s Tom Heaton Julian Speroni of Crystal Palace, and West Brom’s Boaz Myhill have made fewer due to playing fewer games), but that is because City are only averaging 6.4 shots conceded per game.

 When he has been called into action, his shot-stopping has been exemplary.
 In the Liverpool game, Ederson got the better of Mohamed Salah in a one-on-one, reading the winger’s intentions to go across him towards the far post, getting down quickly and parrying the ball out to one of his defenders.

 As you can see below, the goalkeeper reads Salah’s intentions as soon as he opens up his body.
 With the angle covered at the front post, Ederson is able to adjust and get down to Salah’s shot.